-Is my phone or GPS tracker supported?
+Is my phone, GPS tracker, or laptop supported?

 AccuTracking can only work on phones with GPS that are accessible by third-party applications.
 The following table shows the compatibility by platforms.
 We don't support Windows Phone 7 and iPhone because neither allows background applications.